 - Description: This fatal lung disease of young puppies arises from a defect in surfactant, which is essential for lung function.

 - Description: A disorder of skin maturation, this condition can cause especially thick, hardened footpads that are prone to cracking.
 Pain and infection risk can be managed by using softening creams, soaking footpads, and promptly treating infections.

 Narcolepsy (HCRTR2 Exon 1)

 - Description: A neurologic condition characterized by daytime sleepiness and fragmented sleep cycles, affected dogs also exhibit episodes of cataplexy, a sudden complete loss of muscle tone in response to strong positive emotions.
 Other than their irregular sleep cycles and tendency to collapse when excited, narcoleptic dogs are perfectly normal dogs and enjoy a normal lifespan and quality of life.

 - Known impacted breed: Dachshund

 New health and trait tests are regularly added to our test capabilities.
-Embark currently tests for over 200 genetic variants that predispose to disease risk, as well as dozens of physical traits and genetic Coefficient of Inbreeding, providing an all-in-one DNA test with breed-relevant results for nearly all dogs.
+Embark currently tests for 210+ genetic variants that predispose to disease risk, as well as dozens of physical traits and genetic Coefficient of Inbreeding, providing an all-in-one DNA test with breed-relevant results for nearly all dogs.
 These results can be used when evaluating breeding pairs and building breeding programs.